mvolkmann/blog/src/swift/PDFs.md

 ## Overview

-This page will contain a collection of tips related to PDF files.
+This page contains a collection of tips related to PDF files.

 ## Extracting Images

-One way to extract images from a PDF file is to use
+One way to extract images from a PDF file is to use the browser-based tool
 {% aTargetBlank "https://pdfcandy.com", "PDFCandy" %}.
 The free tier has a limit of one download per hour.